Skip to content

 Confederal Air Force

-The Confederal Air Force is the AFCS's air-superiority, strike, and air-defence service.
-Approximately 60,000 active personnel operating a peer-tier domestic-equipped air force across air-superiority, strike, transport, and integrated air-defence missions.
+The Confederal Air Force is the AFCS's air-superiority, strike, bomber, and integrated air-defence service.
+Approximately 60,000 active personnel plus approximately 40,000 reservists operating a peer-tier modern Eastern-bloc VKS-pattern air force across all principal mission areas.

-The Confederal Air Force is the smallest of the three services by personnel but represents a substantial peer-tier capability — broadly comparable to mid-tier WDP air forces in qualitative terms, with the principal limitations being aggregate force size and certain electronic-warfare and precision-munition categories.
+The Confederal Air Force is the smallest of the three services by personnel but represents a substantial peer-tier capability — broadly comparable to mid-tier WDP air forces in qualitative terms, with the principal limitations being aggregate force size and certain electronic-warfare and precision-munition categories where the FEZ-anchored technology partnerships have not delivered fully equivalent capability.

 Organisation